TheButlah/makrl/README.md

-# RL-Halite
+# RL-Halite halite system
-A reinforcement learning agent for the game halite.io

-## TODO

-- [ ] Integrate environment

-- [ ] Preprocess environment

-- [ ] Develop MADP action and state vector representation

-- [ ] Develop CNN/ MLP for agent

-- [ ] Integrate PPO Algorithm

-- [ ] Win
+Code for creating workflow and package systems for Halite (in RL).